 The results are typically shared in a research report or academic paper, detailing the findings and contextualizing them within the broader field.
 This document outlines how the insights contribute to existing knowledge, suggests areas for future research, and may propose practical applications.

 Qualitative research is guided by key principles designed to ensure the rigour and depth of the research study.
-Credibility is crucial, achieved through accurate representations of participant experiences, often verified by peer-review revision.
+Credibility is achieved through accurate representations of participant experiences, often verified by peer-review revision.
 Transferability is addressed by providing rich context, allowing others to evaluate the applicability of findings to similar settings.
 Dependability emphasizes the stability and consistency of data, maintained through detailed documentation of the research process (such as in a research diary), facilitating an audit trail.
 This aligns with confirmability, where the neutrality of the data is safeguarded by documenting researcher interpretations and decisions, ensuring findings are shaped by participants and not researcher predispositions.

-Ethical integrity is paramount, upholding standards like informed consent and confidentiality to protect participant rights throughout the research journey.
+Ethical integrity is critical, upholding standards like informed consent and confidentiality to protect participant rights throughout the research journey.
 Qualitative research also strives for a richness and depth of data that captures the complex nature of human experiences and interactions, often exploring these phenomena through an iterative learning process.
 This involves cycles of data collection and analysis, allowing for ongoing adjustments based on emerging insights.
 Lastly, a holistic perspective is adopted to view phenomena in their entirety, considering all aspects of the context and environment, which enriches the understanding and relevance of the research outcomes.
 Together, these principles ensure qualitative research is both profound and ethically conducted, yielding meaningful and applicable insights.

 Daft, R. L. (1995).
 Organization Theory and Design.
 West Publishing Company.